-The identity resource contains visitor information and is created when the Backend Server receives the SignIn event.
+The identity resource contains visitor information and is created when the Web Engagement Server receives the SignIn event.
 The Browser Tier generates this event when the visitor signs in (or is authenticated with the company web portal).
-The identification information submitted by the visitor is used to create the identity ID (for instance, the e-mail address or an account name).
-Additionally, it creates a new session with a unique session ID across the visit, which becomes the new active session for the current visit.
+The identification information submitted by the visitor is used to create the identity ID (for instance, the email address or an account name).

 At this point, the identification scope of the visitor is Authenticated.
-If the visitor signs out, the Backend Server receives the SignOut event and the identification scope becomes Recognized.
+If the visitor signs out, the Web Engagement Server receives the SignOut event and the identification scope becomes Recognized.
 For further information on events, see Event Resource.

 Field Туре Mandatory Description identityId string yes The unique ID of the given identity.
-The visitor provides the identityId information when registering on the website; for instance, it can be the e-mail address. name string no User name. location string no User location. entityInCS string no Entity in the Contact Server. visitScope Authenticated, Recognized yes Specify the visit's identification scope in relation to the visitor.
+The visitor provides the identityId information when registering on the website; for instance, it can be the email address. name string no User name. location string no User location. entityInCS string no Entity in the Contact Server. visitScope Authenticated, Recognized yes Specify the visit's identification scope in relation to the visitor.
 If the visitor is authenticated, you can retrieve session information.
-If the visitor signs out, the visit scope changes to recognized. eventIds string[] no Array of event IDs <ref name="guid"&gt;GUID (Globally Unique Identifier) associated with this identity.</ref events event[] no Array of the event resources associated with this identity. pagelds string[] no Array of page IDs <ref< td=""></ref<>
+If the visitor signs out, the visit scope changes to recognized. eventIds string[] no Array of event IDs associated with this identity. events event[] no Array of the event resources associated with this identity. pagelds string[] no Array of page IDs associated with this identity. pages page[] no Array of the page

-Field Туре Mandatory Description name="guid"/> associated with this identity. pages page[] no Array of the page resources associated with this identity. sessionIds string[] no Array of session IDs <ref name="guid"></ref> associated with this identity. sessions session[] no Array of the session resources associated with this identity. visitlds string[] no Array of visit IDs <ref name="guid"></ref> associated with this identity. visits visit[] no Array of the visit resources associated with this identity.
+Field Туре Mandatory Description resources associated with this identity. visitlds string[] no Array of visit IDs associated with this identity. visits visit[] no Array of the visit resources associated with this identity.